tourem/config-preflight/CONTRIBUTING.md

-# Contributing to Configuration Validator
+# Contributing to Config Preflight

-Thank you for your interest in contributing to Configuration Validator!
+Thank you for your interest in contributing to Config Preflight!
 This document provides guidelines and instructions for contributing.

 ---